 The Postgraduate Certificate in Rehabilitation (PGCertRehab) is a distance-taught, part-time course in rehabilitation that can be completed over one or two years.
 It is designed for those interested in developing better skills and understanding in rehabilitation for people with disabilities or long-term conditions.
 The course attracts clinicians (such as nurses, physiotherapists, occupational therapists, speech language therapists, social workers, psychologists and doctors) but also rehabilitation managers, vocational placement providers, policy makers and expert consumers (i.e. people with lived experience of rehabilitation who are interested in developing an academic career in the field).
 Our diverse student body provides for rich class discussions.
 The Certificate aims to provide a combination of rehabilitation theory and principles, integrated with training on specialist rehabilitation topics of interest for individual students.

-The PGCertRehab is particularly suited for those who are looking to satisfy ACC's postgraduate training requirements to hold a vocational rehabilitation contract.
+The PGCertRehab is particularly suited for those who are looking to satisfy ACC's postgraduate training requirements (PDF) to hold a vocational rehabilitation contract.

 Students who complete this course report:

 - Feeling more confident in their knowledge of evidence-based practice in rehabilitation, and better able to apply evidence to clinical work